fabriziosalmi/trinity/REFACTORING_SUMMARY.md

 ## 🎉 Summary

-This refactoring transforms Trinity from a working prototype into a **production-ready, enterprise-grade system** with:
+This refactoring transforms Trinity from a working prototype into a **maintainable, enterprise-grade system** with:

 - **Resilience:** Circuit breakers, idempotency
 - **Security:** Keyring-based secrets management